cristianku/CarND-Behavioral-Cloning-Project3/writeup_report.md

 -   Resizing the images down to **128x128**

+-   Image cropping to eliminate the front of the car and the upper part of the image ( cloud, trees... )

 -   Putting the **Center image** with the steering angle, the **left **image with steering corrected by a + factor ( see in the code ), the **right **image corrected by a -factor ( see in the code ) in a **Pytable for Big